Legend of Nine Tails Fox

-Legend of Nine Tails Fox (青丘狐传说 (Qīngqiūhú Chuánshuō)) is a 2016 Chinese television series based on six tales in Strange Stories from a Chinese Studio by Pu Songling.
-It originally aired two episodes daily on Hunan TV, Sunday through Tuesday at 22:00 as well as simultaneously broadcast online on Youku, Tencent, Sohu and iQiyi.
+Legend of Nine Tails Fox (青丘狐传说 (Qīngqiūhú Chuánshuō)) is a 2016 Chinese television series based on six tales in Strange Tales from a Chinese Studio by Pu Songling.
+It originally aired two episodes daily on Hunan TV, Sunday through Tuesday at 22:00, as well as being simultaneously broadcast online on Youku, Tencent, Sohu and iQiyi.
 The drama was directed by Liu Yufen, Gao Linbao and Xu Huikang, and stars an ensemble cast of actors.
-The drama is separated into six plots based on the corresponding stories in the Strange Tales from a Chinese Studio.
+The drama is separated into six plots, based on the corresponding stories in the Strange Tales from a Chinese Studio.

 Synopsis

-Adapted from six tales of Strange Stories from a Chinese Studio, the plot begins when a magic fruit of Qing Qiu is stolen with Fei Yue as the only witness.
+Adapted from six tales of Strange Tales from a Chinese Studio, the plot begins when a magic fruit of Qing Qiu is stolen with Fei Yue as the only witness.